 However, the study of Law is challenging.
 As the course is completely exam-based, you will be required to read about the law and to prepare detailed written assignments.
 You will need to learn many interesting cases, which are relevant to your studies, and use them to support your legal arguments.

 How will I learn?

-You will learn in lots of different ways: through problem-solving, teacher-led discussion, quizzes and other activities.
-Learning will involve you working individually and small and medium-sized groups, in which you will debate and share ideas.
-There will also be visits to courts and Parliament and talks from law professionals, plus the opportunity for you to take part in a mock trial and to access an extensive computer package offering lectures, cases and links to important legal resources.
-Through this approach you will gain valuable employability skills, which will help you with further studies in the future and in any chosen career.
+You will learn in a variety of different ways: through problem-solving, teacher-led discussion, quizzes and other activities.
+Learning will involve working individually and in small and medium-sized groups, enabling you to debate and share ideas.
+There will also be visits to courts and Parliament and talks from law professionals, plus the opportunity for you to take part in a mock trial and to access an extensive computer package offering lectures, cases and links to legal resources.
+Through this approach you will gain valuable employability skills, which will help you with future studies and in any chosen career.

 How will I be assessed?

 Coursework: Year 1 – 0%; Year 2 – 0%

 The exams will be at the end of the two-year period.
 There will be a combination of multiple choice, short answer and extended writing questions.

 Law students gain legal skills, such as clear analysis and the ability to write precisely and concisely.
 As these skills are transferrable, A-level Law is a sound academic qualification for whatever you choose to do.
 Our students who are studying Law at university say how useful they found their A-level course.
 Other students have gone on to take degrees in a variety of subjects including Politics, Zoology, Economics and Languages.